A Crash of Canons Four Beethoven canons edited for three and four voices in German, English and Italian.

 Harry Chapin Medley Songs by Harry Chapin (1942-1981) for TTBB voices and piano and optional string bass.

-Commission and Premiere: The Huntington Men’s Chorus, Huntington, Long Island.
+The Huntington Men’s Chorus, Huntington, Long Island.
 Harry Chapin was a Long Island native and the Huntington Chorus wanted to honor him and his musical legacy by commissioning a medley of his music.
 Harry was not only a songwriter-performer, he was also a noted philanthropist and food activist.
 So it was an honor for me to arrange his songs for the Chorus.
 Not many pop-rock songs lend themselves to successful choral arranging, but I think Harry’s lovely tunes are enhanced by choral performance.
 Harry was a great humanitarian, devoting the proceeds of his later concerts to feeding the poor.
 Many of his songs are autobiographical and tell The Story of a Life.

 View score.
 Listen to midi.